suyinwb/bikesharing/README.md

 Now that we've started to answer some questions with our data, we need to begin piecing it all together.
 Each of these pieces will lead us closer to being able to tell a story with our data.
 Let's explore the role of Tableau dashboards in the data storytelling process.
 In Tableau, dashboards can help us identify areas that might need to be explored more deeply.
 For example, if one map seems to have more popular locations, we may need to look more closely at how many bikes are stationed in those areas and whether there are enough of them.

+We want to show investors the most important relevant data so that they will support the Des Moines bike-sharing business.

+Congratulations—your investors were impressed with your work on the NYC Citi Bike Dashboard.
+The data was readable and digestible.
+Now they want something that tells a story about the data you presented.
+It's time to convince them that this bike-sharing idea could work in Des Moines, Iowa.

+Dashboards are intended as a way to view data side by side.
+Stories also allow us to view different data simultaneously, but their main purpose is to tell a story, share a point of view, or convince an audience to take a particular stance.

+The purpose of this story is to help them determine whether they should invest in a bike-sharing program in Des Moines.

 ---

 DESIGNING DASHBOARD